 Stick with one brand because they all can vary slightly and give you different results as you start to get really

-Here’s a good Stainless Steel Measuring Cups And Spoons Set at an affordable price.
+picky good at baking.
 I’ve been happier with my steel ones over my other plastic and silicone handled sets.

 A good handheld mixer is worth the extra dollars.
 It will last for years and is invaluable even if you have a stand mixer too.
 In fact, I only had a handheld mixer for the 1st year of running my home bakery.